earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 ## Plot RGB Composite Band Images with Landsat in R

-Next, let's plot an RGB image using landsat.
-Refer to the landsat bands in the table at the top of this page to figure out the red, green and blue bands.
+Next, let's plot an RGB image using Landsat.
+Refer to the Landsat bands in the table at the top of this page to figure out the red, green and blue bands.
 Or read the
-<a href="https://blogs.esri.com/esri/arcgis/2013/07/24/band-combinations-for-landsat-8/" target="_blank">ESRI landsat 8 band combinations</a> post.
+<a href="https://blogs.esri.com/esri/arcgis/2013/07/24/band-combinations-for-landsat-8/" target="_blank">ESRI Landsat 8 band combinations</a> post.

 ```r